If you can sell something for $4 here and $16 somewhere else, where would you sell it?

 Now more natural gas companies are teaming up to provide LNG, which means more investment opportunities for energy investors.

-Tuesday's deal underscores the looming importance of LNG to natural gas companies and the global energy market.
+Tuesday's $6.7 billion deal underscores - yet again - the looming importance of liquefied natural gas (LNG) to natural gas companies and the global energy market.
+Here are all the details you need.

 You see, critics of exporting natural gas have argued that exporting the resource to global markets would hurt the U.S. economy by raising natural gas and oil prices.